ActivateTechnologies/ActivateMessengerManagement/README.md

 (documentation incomplete)
-# Activate Technologies Facebook Messenger Bot Management Platform
+# Facebook Messenger Bot Management Platform

 This is the start of a platform to manage the community generated from a Facebook Messenger Bot.
 Please feel free to clone and contribute to building out this project.